Learn to Hunt

 Find out complete details about Iowa’s public hunting areas and shooting ranges.

-The new Hunting Atlas is an interactive map that shows all lands open to public hunting in the state, totaling over 600,000 acres.
-The Hunting Atlas also gives basic information about those areas such as: acres, general habitat description, expected species and links to more information and maps, if available.
+The Hunting Atlas is an interactive map that shows all lands open to public hunting in the state, totaling 755,535 acres.
+The Hunting Atlas also gives basic information about those areas such as: acres, general habitat description, expected species and links to more information.
 It will also tell a user what hunting zones any area of the state falls into.
 Check it out to help you plan your next hunt!

 Habitat & Access Program (IHAP)

 Through the Iowa Habitat and Access Program (IHAP), Iowa landowners open their land to public hunting and in turn receive funding and expertise for habitat improvements.
-IHAP has enrolled almost 8,000 acres on over 50 sites that are now open for walk-in public hunting from September 1 - May 31 each year.
+IHAP has enrolled more than 29,000 acres across 55 counties that are now open for walk-in public hunting from September 1 - May 31 each year.